Zabbott03/startup/README.md

 [My Notes](notes.md)

-A snake game where you try to eat little "food pellets" to grow longer, while trying to not hit yourself or the walls.
+A snake game where you try to eat "food pellets" to grow longer, while trying to not hit yourself, the walls, or other players.

 > [!NOTE]